paperclip-ui/legacy-paperclip/README.md

 Paperclip files compile down to plain code, and there's no runtime, so you get the performance of your target language, with the added benefits of having scalable HTML & CSS.

 Currently Paperclip compiles to vanilla React code.
 Other compiler targets for languages such as PHP, Ruby, and Python, are currently in the works.
-If you'd like to contribute to this, send me a message in [Slack](https://join.slack.com/t/paperclipglobal/shared_invite/zt-o6bbeo6d-2zdyFdR5je8PjCp6buF_Gg)!
+If you'd like to contribute to this, feel free to reach out!

-### Why?

-Writing maintinable HTML & CSS is hard, especially with global CSS.
-Paperclip offers a generic way to write CSS that is scoped to the document that it's defined in, so you never have to worry about styles leaking again.

 ### Features